Sauvegarde de la configuration d'iptables dans un fichier

 System information

-See also sysinfo.
+See also sysinfo

 # Show name and version of distribution